CEI-lab/ece3400-2017/docs/tutorials/FPGA/readme.md

+# Cornell, ECE3400, Fall 2017
-# FPGA-related resources: useful tips, links, and FAQ's
+## FPGA-related resources: useful tips, links, and FAQ's

 *By Claire Chen, 2017*

-**This tutorial is under construction**

 ## Brand new to VHDL?